-- Stay on top of annual Well-Care Visits. - Focus on patients turning 9-12 years old this year, as opposed to only those turning 13 in the current measurement year, using the Preventative Care Report. - Adopt a practice to immunize early with human papillomavirus vaccine (HPV).
+- Stay on top of annual well-care visits. - Focus on patients turning 9-12 years old this year, as opposed to only those turning 13 in the current measurement year, using the preventive care report. - Adopt a practice to immunize early with HPV.
 Children are eligible to receive HPV at the age of 9.
 Frame the discussion around cancer prevention.
-This will better ensure adolescents will receive their 2nd doses well in advance of their 13th birthday. - Where possible and age-appropriate, co-administer the human papillomavirus vaccine (HPV) with meningococcal and Tdap.
-Reinforce that the HPV vaccine is part of the routine immunization schedule, and can begin as early as age 9. - Schedule second HPV vaccination appointment at checkout, and schedule text or phone reminders.
-If using postcard reminders, have parent/caregiver address appointment reminder card in own handwriting. - As appropriate, offer incentives to adolescents directly, as that is a proven motivator for this age population. - Utilize "flag" alerts in the EMR/EHR system so staff can identify and communicate to members/caregivers that immunization are due, at every member visit. - Appoint a Vaccine Coordinator within your organization.
-This individual will ensure effective vaccine tracking, ordering and training to all new staff. - Prior to all visits, "scrub charts" to determine if immunizations and/or preventive services are due.
-Use CAIR data to update charts. - Use standardized childhood vaccination templates in the EMR / EHR system to track vaccination status and progress. - Use huddle time to brief/communicate regarding member/patient needed service(s).
+This will ensure adolescents will receive their second doses well in advance of their 13 birthday. - Where possible and age-appropriate, co-administer HPV with meningococcal and Tetanus, diphtheria, and pertussis (Tdap).
+Reinforce that the HPV vaccine is part of the routine immunization schedule and can begin as early as age 9. - Schedule second HPV vaccination appointment at checkout, and schedule text or phone reminders.
+If using postcard reminders, have parent/caregiver address appointment reminder card in own handwriting. - As appropriate, offer incentives to adolescents directly, as that is a proven motivator for this age population. - Utilize "flag" alerts in the EMR/EHR system so staff can identify and communicate to members/patients and parents/caregivers that immunization are due, at every member visit. - Appoint a vaccine coordinator within your organization.
+This individual will ensure effective vaccine tracking, ordering, and training to all new staff. - Prior to all visits, "scrub charts" to determine if immunizations and/or preventive services are due.
+Use CAIR data to update charts. - Use standardized childhood vaccination templates in the EMR/EHR system to track vaccination status and progress. - Use huddle time to communicate regarding member/patient needed service(s).